teambition/DropdownMenu/README.md

 $ gem install cocoapods
 ```

-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate DropdownMenu into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'